Dixith1196/THE-HUNT/README.md

 provide a quest name.

 ### QuestLocation mapping
-* This entity consists of 2 attributes.Quest name and Locations.
+* This entity consists of 2 attributes.Quest name and Location.

 ### Location Entity
 * This entity consists of Locations,Location clue and Location coordinates.The designer provides a list of locations for the quest.